 To obtain the first term we twice integrated by parts assuming that the boundary terms vanish.\footnote{For the active PFC model this assumption is not valid.
-We consider this special case separately in Section~\ref{sec:apfc}.} In the fully coupled case ($\alpha_i \neq 0$ $\forall i$) we insert Eq.~\eqref{eq:adjointEV} for the first term in Eq.~\eqref{eq:step3} and use Eq.~\eqref{eq:phixF_i} to obtain
+We consider this special case separately in Sec.~\ref{sec:apfc}.} In the fully coupled case ($\alpha_i \neq 0$ $\forall i$) we insert Eq.~\eqref{eq:adjointEV} for the first term in Eq.~\eqref{eq:step3} and use Eq.~\eqref{eq:phixF_i} to obtain

-In view of Eqs.~\eqref{eq:phixF_i}--\eqref{eq:coupled} each summand in Eq.~\eqref{eq:solvability} vanishes, i.e.~the adjoint zero eigenvector solves the solvability condition.
+In view of Eqs.~\eqref{eq:phixF_i}--\eqref{eq:coupled} each summand in Eq.~\eqref{eq:solvability} vanishes, i.e., the adjoint zero eigenvector solves the solvability condition.
 This result extends to the partially coupled case as well (Appendix \ref{app:partially}).

-In summary, any asymmetric steady state of Eq.~\eqref{eq:stst_general} that exists for a particular set of parameters remains at rest when these parameters are continuously changed (at least for some finite range of these parameters).
-In particular, the asymmetric states of the passive system in general do not begin to drift when the system becomes active unless the assumed form~\eqref{eq:stst_general} is broken.
+In summary, we have shown that any asymmetric steady state of the spurious gradient dynamics~\eqref{eq:stst_general} that exists for a particular set of parameters remains at rest when these parameters are continuously changed (at least over some finite range).
+In particular, the asymmetric states of the passive system in general do not begin to drift when the system becomes active unless the spurious gradient structure~\eqref{eq:stst_general} is broken.
 Evidently this is a necessary but not sufficient requirement for the appearance of motion.
-Note that the drifting asymmetric states in the models discussed in Section~\ref{sec:models} are found on branches that have no counterpart in the passive limit.
+Note that the drifting asymmetric states in the models discussed in Sec.~\ref{sec:allmodels} are found on branches that have no counterpart in the passive limit.